 In the 1930s, this meant keeping up with new government regulations and standards being set by organizations like IREM.
-Post-war, it meant following the trend to the suburbs and taking over the marketing/leasing of the properties.
-And since 1986, property managers have been charged with maximizing income.
+Post-war, it meant following the trend to the suburbs and taking over the marketing and leasing of the properties.
+And ever since the 1980s, property management has been about maximizing income.

 Today, mobile technology is the key to success.
-Today’s tenants expect to be able to communicate, execute leases and make payments around the clock — without visiting the property.
-That means you need to be able to work outside of the rigid limitations of your office.
+Today’s tenants expect to be able to communicate, execute leases and make payments around the clock — without visiting the management office.
+That means you need to be able to work outside of the rigid limitations of traditional office hours.